DigimonFrankie/Capstone-I/README.md

 - Data Source

-- Identify the analytics questions

 - Data Pre-processing

 - EDA
 ## Steps

-1. Get the data by using Realtor API
+1. Get the data by using Realtor API(check the code folder)

-2. Extract the data for the Philadelphia PA to do EDA
+2. Extract the data for the Philadelphia PA

-3. Pre-processing the data to get rid of useless features
+3. Pre-processing the data to get rid of useless features, convert JSON format to DataFrame, and also split some single columns which has more information into multiple columns(check the code folder)

-4. EDA:

-- What is the amount for each type of the house (apartment, condo, house, etc.)?
+4. EDA for House for Sale, Sold House, and House for Rent(check the EDA folder)

+- House for Sale
+    - Amount of different property types
+    - Median Listing Price by Property Type
+    - Median Listing Price by Postal Code
+    - (Add more info)

+- Sold House
+    - (Add more info)

+- House for Rent
+    - T-test for mean rent price on Februray and October
+    - Rent house distribution in different region
+    - number of beds distribution
-- What is the average price for each type of the house?
+    - Density price heatmap for the neighborhood in top 10 region

-- What is the average time on Zillow for each type of the house?

-- Which type of the house has the most views?

-- The distribution of the area of the house.

-- Compare pricing just before pandemic hit US with pricing in May or later.

-- If listing existed before the pandemic, and remains listed, has its price changed and how?

-- General statistical analysis before vs. During pandemic (chose a specific month or months).